Hans Gierster: GMD at the Opernhaus Nürnberg

 From autumn 1965 to summer 1988 he was General Music Director at the Staatstheater Nürnberg.
 He made his debut as Nuremberg GMD at the opening of the 1965/66 season with Fidelio.
 In the interim season of 1964/65 he had already been guest conductor of two productions before, Boris Godunov and Aida.
 After the death of the general director Karl Pschigode, Gierster also took over the opera direction at the Nuremberg Opera House from 1971 (until 1976) and received a lifetime contract as GMD.

-In concert and opera, Gierster focused on composers such as Gustav Mahler (1977, Symphony No. 8), Anton Bruckner, Arnold Schönberg, (1981, Gurrelieder together with the Nürnberger Symphoniker), Hans Werner Henze and Krzysztof Penderecki and conducted numerous premieres and first performances, including works by Boris Blacher, Werner Egk, Wilhelm Killmayer, György Ligeti, Aribert Reimann and Hans Zender.
+In concert and opera, Gierster focused on composers such as Gustav Mahler (1977, Symphony No. 8), Anton Bruckner, Arnold Schoenberg, (1981, Gurrelieder together with the Nürnberger Symphoniker), Hans Werner Henze and Krzysztof Penderecki and conducted numerous premieres and first performances, including works by Boris Blacher, Werner Egk, Wilhelm Killmayer, György Ligeti, Aribert Reimann and Hans Zender.
 He enlarged the Philharmonic Orchestra to 87 musicians, increased rehearsal times, reduced the number of operettes in the repertoire, and for reasons of space moved the Philharmonic Concerts to the newly built Meistersingerhalle.